ekm1987/Free-Jubilee/README.md

-# Free Event Finder App Template
+# Free Jubilee App Template

 To get started with this template: